ourarash/craigslist-emailer/README.md

 ### Automation Script for sending email to Craigslist posts
 Implemented in nodejs using the Selenium module.
-This script searches for a keyword in a craiglist URL, and then automatically sends an email to each poster.
+This script searches for a keyword in a craigslist URL, and then automatically sends an email to each poster.
 The body of the email can be set in the options variable.

 **Disclaimer**: Please Note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use on your own behalf.
 I’m also not responsible if your  get into any trouble due to extensive use of this tool.